Pet licensing FAQs

 - Educate the public about Responsible Pet Ownership.

-- The Responsible Pet Ownership By-law requires that every dog six months of age or older must be licensed and must wear its City of Winnipeg license tag.
+The Responsible Pet Ownership By-law requires that every dog over the age of six months must be licensed and must wear its City of Winnipeg license tag.
 Even pets that 'never leave the house' or property have a way of getting out through doors, gates, or windows that are accidentally left open.
 Also, a crisis situation like a flood or fire may cause your pet to flee the safety of your property.
 Having a license tag on its collar will help reunite your lost pet with you.

 The implementation of a Cat Licensing Program will help to begin to curb the cat overpopulation problem in Winnipeg and assist in promoting responsible cat ownership, as well as enable the enhancement of low cost spay/neuter programs.
-50% of the gross revenue from the Cat Licensing Program is directed to the expansion of local cat spay/neuter programs.
+Approximately 40% of gross revenues from Cat Licensing are dedicated to help fund low-income cat spay/neuter programs.

 311 customer service representatives are able to assist in reuniting lost licensed cats with their owners 24/7 for cats wearing license tags.